timofurrer/pysingleton/README.md

 > module which provides a decorator to create thread-safe singleton classes <br />
 > *Version: 0.00.01*

+## ABANDONED

+Please, don't use this anymore ..

 ***

 **Author:** Timo Furrer <tuxtimo@gmail.com><br />